Ingram de Balliol

 Ingram de Balliol (died 1244), Lord of Redcastle and Urr in Scotland, Dalton in England and Tours-en-Vimeu in France was an Anglo Scoto-French noble.

 He was a younger son of Eustace de Balliol and Petronilla FitzPiers.
 Ingram was a follower of King Alexander II of Scotland, which brought him against his brothers Hugh and Bernard, who supported Kings John and Henry III of England.
 He died in 1244.

 Marriage and issue

 Ingram married Agnes, daughter and heiress of Walter de Berkeley of Redcastle.
-They are known to have had the following known issue.
+They had the following known issue.